 5. Arrange a Viewing

 Having satisfied yourself that the coffee shop is a good opportunity, the next step is to arrange a viewing with the owner.
 This gives you a chance to see the property, the coffee preparation area, seating, as well as ask any questions you might have about the shop.
-Click here to see a great list of questions to ask at a viewing.

 6. Prepare an Offer